dfki-ric/pytransform3d/doc/source/transformation_modeling.rst

    :alt: Three frames
    :align: center

-When modeling transformations in mathematical equations we sequence them from right to left.
+When modeling transformations in mathematical equations we often sequence them from right to left (extrinsic convention).
 Here it makes most sense to give names like :math:`\boldsymbol T_{BA}` for transformations that maps points **from frame** :math:`A` **to frame** :math:`B`, so we can easily recognize that